raunak1264/blueplanet/README.md

-# Blue Assassin's Gaming Hub
+# BluePlanet's Gaming Hub

-Welcome to the official repository for Blue Assassin's Gaming Hub!
+Welcome to the official repository for BluePlanet's Gaming Hub!
 This repository contains the HTML and CSS code for the gaming hub website.

 ## Preview